techstackmedia/lendsqr/README.md

 https://www.google.com/url?q=https://6270020422c706a0ae70b72c.mockapi.io/lendsqr/api/v1/users/
 ```

-Paste it on your browser search or any API platform like Postman, Insomnia, etc. to get the full data
+Paste it on your browser search bar or any API platform like [Postman](https://www.postman.com/), [Insomnia](https://insomnia.rest/), etc. to get the full data

 2.)
 The project has a couple of components listed below;
  - Logo